zetxtech/rdkix/Contrib/fraggle/readme.txt

 This directory contains the scripts used to run Fraggle.

-The algorithm used in the scripts was described at the 2nd RDKit UGM (October 2013).
+The algorithm used in the scripts was described at the 2nd RDKix UGM (October 2013).
 The presentation can be found at: https://github.com/rdkit/UGM_2013/blob/master/Presentations/Hussain.Fraggle.pdf